 I think we have all experienced the following situation in the past.
 You are driving along and you receive a new email or text message on your Blackberry or IPhone.
 The temptation is there to read the message and even type a response.
 I have been in that situation countless times returning from Court or even during a long road trip.
 We all need to face the fact that returning that text is dangerous and can even be deadly.
 This has been confirmed in a new study performed by the Virginia Tech Traffic Institute, which revealed last week that when drivers texted, their collision risk was 23 times greater than when not texting.
 In the moments before a car crash or near crash, drivers typically spent nearly five seconds looking at their devices — enough time at typical highway speeds to cover more than the length of a football field.

 This is scary information and it has led me to re-think ever responding to a text or email while driving.
 So, the next time you are cruising around town, please ignore that text or email until you have a chance to stop your car or pull over.
-It could save your life.
+It could save your life and prevent auto accident.